 This makes it easy to explore, hard to get lost, but also extremely quick to explore and experience.
 Add that to the fact that aside from the ruins and a few other attractions around Copan Ruinas town, there isn’t a lot to be done in the area.

 Most of the so-called action, of course, occurs around quite a large central park.
 You can find tasty restaurants on practically every street, adorable boutique hotels that are tripadvisor winners of the best hotels in the world (yes, I was very shocked to learn this) and a couple of souvenir shops.

 As part of our exploring day, we also checked out the central market which was tiny in size and sold lots of local ingredients to help you prepare traditional dishes.
 It was also packed with plenty of cowboy stores.

 It got me thinking that one of their main industries might be leather.
-But I never got the change to ask anyone.
+But I never got the chance to ask anyone.

 I soooo recommend spending an afternoon just chilling out and enjoying the scene.
 And, what surprised us the most, Copan Ruinas has a full-on nightlife to boot!

 I would say that the place is great for visiting either as a young solo traveler or with your family.
 I came here as both, a young solo backpacker and ten years later with my sons and husband, and ended up having a ton of fun both times.